paolosalvatori/ServiceBusExplorer/README.md

 ```
 curl -s https://api.github.com/repos/paolosalvatori/ServiceBusExplorer/releases/latest | grep browser_download_url | cut -d '"' -f 4
 ```

+# Contributions
+Here are some guidelines concerning contributions:

+- All contributions should be done on `develop`
+	- `master` is only for releases
+- Every pull request should be linked to a GitHub issue.
+- Write unit tests, if applicable

+If you just want to help out, feel free to pick one of our issues with the [`help wanted`](https://github.com/paolosalvatori/ServiceBusExplorer/labels/help%20wanted) label.

 # Azure Service Bus
 Microsoft Azure Service Bus is a reliable information delivery service.
 The purpose of this service is to make communication easier.
 When two or more parties want to exchange information, they need a communication facilitator.
 Service Bus is a brokered, or third-party communication mechanism.
 This is similar to a postal service in the physical world.
 Postal services make it very easy to send different kinds of letters and packages with a variety of delivery guarantees, anywhere in the world.